-In House Guidance
+In House Guidance Contribution £1500 per year

 To support students who may otherwise be NEET we have amended the role of one member of staff who has significant experience of working with vulnerable students as an LSA.
 Her role now is specifically to support the member of staff with responsibility for careers and she works with students, staff and external partners to offer support and guidance to disadvantaged students.